vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 <a name="tkgm_bom"></a>
 ### Script to extract Kubernetes component versions from TKGm Bill of materials
+Ensure docker and yq are pre-installed on your local machine.
 ```shell

 # Extract etcd and coredns info for capi.yaml